 We have a long-term relationship with LUSH and were absolutely thrilled when they came to us to design and build their Creative Showcase.
 As usual, their ideas were off the scale, but we could not wait to get working on such an iconic event.

-The Lush Creative Showcase took place within the iconic Manchester Central building, covering a footprint of 17,317 sqm and attracting more than 3,000 visitors each day.
-Not only was the event the biggest in Lush’s history, it was by far the biggest single event that PDS has ever produced.
-It took a combined effort of 177 crew, 34 trucks and weeks of design and pre-production to pull off the unimaginable extravaganza that was the Creative Showcase 2018.
+The Lush Creative Showcase took place within the iconic Manchester Central building.
+Covering a footprint of 17,317m2 it attracted more than 3,000 visitors each day.
+Not only was the event the biggest in Lush’s history, it was by far the biggest single event that we had ever produced.
+It took a combined effort of 177 crew, 34 trucks and weeks of design and pre-production to pull off the extravaganza that was the Creative Showcase.

 From a technical point of view, we assigned department heads and designers across all disciplines; lighting, audio, video and rigging.
 Designers worked closely with both the Lush team and our in-house event designers, to make sure all disciplines worked together seamlessly throughout the whole process.
-Due to the scale of the event, we pulled in the expertise of a few close friends in the form of; Knight Rigging Services to provide all overhead rigging, Anna Valley to provide LED video walls and control systems, Isophase Audio to provide additional audio requirements, DLM Event Services to provide the rigging automation and IPS to provide the Layher structures.
+Due to the scale of the event, we pulled in the expertise of a few close friends.
+These included Knight Rigging Services to provide all overhead rigging, Anna Valley to provide LED video walls and control systems, Isophase Audio to provide additional audio requirements, DLM Event Services to provide the rigging automation and IPS to provide the Layher structures.